Hernia Repair: What to Expect

 If you’re considering hernia repair, you might be wondering what the process involves: Is hernia surgery painful?
 How long will it take to recover?

-At Memorial Hospital Pembroke, we aim to make the hernia treatment process as transparent as possible – answering any and all questions you may have at any point in the process.
+At Memorial Healthcare System, we aim to make the hernia treatment process as transparent as possible – answering any and all questions you may have at any point in the process.

 Our Hernia Repair Process: Why Choose Us